Dokumentationen

 id2 -- Yes --> corp[Corp]

-The choice of the type of Subscription affects the Policies that are active on this Subscription.
-A Policy is broadly speaking a set of rules that can prevent actions.
+The choice of the type of Subscription affects which Policies are active on the Subscription.
+A Policy is a rule that can prevent actions, enforce settings, or restrict the selection of services, data centers, etc.

 Example

-A Policy can, for example, prevent you from deploying an Azure service outside of Switzerland.
+A Policy can, for example, prevent an Azure service from being deployed outside of Switzerland.
 This is active in the UniBE Tenant across all types of Subscriptions.
+Another Policy enforces that only secure connections with TLS version 1.2 or better can be established.

-The IT services implement Policies specifically to prevent potentially harmful settings.
-Therefore, the Policies of a Corp Subscription are more restrictive than those of the other types.
+The IT services use Policies specifically to prevent potentially harmful settings.
+Therefore, the Policies of a Corp-Subscription are more restrictive than those of the other types.

 Note